 Average Order Values by Sector

-Looking at average order values (AOV) by sector, we can see that consumers seem to be spending more than usual by quite a high amount.
+Looking at average order values (AOV) by sector in 2020 compared to 2021, we saw that consumers seemed to be spending more than usual by quite a high amount.

-So we see grocery, sports and outdoor and general retail AOVs being much higher as people buy the products they need in the current situation.
+So we see grocery, sports and outdoor and general retail AOVs being much higher as people bought the products they needed in the current situation.
 Grocery sites are an obvious area to look for an impact, and here we saw significant increases in AOVs and online sales too.

 Conversions and Sales Uplift by Sector

 We’ve also pulled some stats on specific sectors to show the impact of COVID-19 on certain types of site.
 Here we look at ecommerce trends in 3 different segments throughout the COVID-19 pandemic.

 Grocery sites are an obvious area to look for an impact, and we can see increases in AOVs and online sales too.
 We can also see a dramatic increase in AOVs in the Sports and Outdoor sector at 196%.

 Pharmaceuticals is a sector that has already seen an impact from people spending more on vitamins and health products.